mone27/cv/Simone_Massaro_CV.typ

   title: "Executive Secretary\nVice President\nHead of Web",
   location: "International Forestry Students' Association",
   date: "Aug 2018 - Aug 2022",
-  description: "Internationl association with over 10000 members" )
+  description: "International association with over 10000 members" )

 #resume-item[
   - General coordination, supervision and governance of the association.
   - Finance and administration of the organization, including fundraising and ERASMUS+ grant application.
   - Coordinated internal and membership department, consisting of over 30 international volunteers.
-  - Supported engement with high-level external partners.
+  - Supported engagement with high-level external partners.
-  - Developed and mantained of association website.
+  - Developed and maintained of association website.
   - Organization of international events and conferences.
 ]